 Bringing Educators Together

 Teach and Transform began as a way to connect like-minded educators who are doing similar work in their classrooms.
 Oftentimes, social justice work feels isolating, so Liz created a way to build community.
-What started as a way to share books and lessons focused on biases, anti-racism, and social justice, quickly morphed into a space to hold discussion about the planning and teaching processes involved in this deeply transformative work.
+What started as a way to share books and lessons focused on biases, anti-racism, and social justice, quickly morphed into a space to hold a discussion about the planning and teaching processes involved in this deeply transformative work.
 Teach and Transform is now a platform used to springboard social justice initiatives where schools and organizations work to grow their own anti-bias practices.

 Kids are capable!

 Through all of her work with children, Liz finds that kids tend to understand newly introduced concepts easier than adults do.
 In addition, kids focus on action, and that’s really what anti-racism is all about.
 It’s taking action to create change.
 Liz’s work demonstrates the importance of presenting these ideas to children from a very early age.
 They are already experiencing societal norms in their daily life, so the discussion is completely relatable.
 Did you know, Gender identity and racial biases often begin to form prior to entering preschool!